okex/coding/README.md

 - https://okchain-docs.readthedocs.io/en/latest/

 which is produced from the docs directory in [OKChain documents](https://github.com/okex/okchain-docs), respectively.
-The `docs/README.md` in each of these repositories produces the landing page while the Table of Contents is generated from a configuration file found [here (Tendermint)](https://github.com/tendermint/tendermint.com/blob/develop/docs/.vuepress/config.js) and [here (SDK)](https://github.com/cosmos/cosmos.network/blob/develop/docs/.vuepress/config.js).
-Contact a member of the SRE team if you do not have access but require updating the ToC.